raidionics/Raidionics/README.md

 Windows > ./dist/NeuroRADS.exe
 ```

-### Building package (installer)
+## Building package installer

 Produces package that properly installs the application on the specific OS in a more user-friendly manner.
-This is done differently for different OS, as each operating system has their own installers.
+This is done differently for each OS, as each OS has their own application structures and package installer solutions.

 #### macOS
 1. Download quickpkg dependency: